 AEM has its own niche development technologies, namely OSGi, Oak, JCR, and Sling.
 This can make it seem very complex, making it difficult to set up or extend without a platform expert on hand to guide you through the implementation process.

-- Adobe Audience Manager
+Adobe Audience Manager

-- Adobe CDP
+Adobe Real-Time CDP